retsyo/StraightenCurve/README.md

 #2.Usage
 ##2.1 basic
 * Enable Straighten Curve in Add-ons.<br>
-* Select a Curve in 3D Window, click the button under 'Straighten Curve' on 'Tool Shelf'.<br>
+* Select a Curve in 3D Window, click the button under 'Curve' on 'Tool Shelf'.<br>
 * The new staight line has same fill/depth/resolution parameters as the original one.<br>

 ##2.2 switch language